alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2024/2024-07-25-concerning-demonstrations.md

 ---
-layout: post
-publisher: alsalafiyyah@icloud.com
-title: Concerning Demonstrations
-source: Fatawa Islamiyah, Vol. 8, No.87
+date: 2024-07-25
 hijri: Muharram 19, 1446 AH
-date: 2024-07-25
-locale: en
 lang: en
-summary: The concept of demonstrations is a new, modern issue.
-It was not known in the time of the Prophet, nor in the time of the rightly-guided Khalifahs, nor in the time of any of the Companions.
-category: [fatwas]
+layout: post
+mass_edited: true
 muftis:
   shaykh:
   - name: Shaykh Ibn 'Uthaymeen
     url: /biography/uthaymeen
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Islamiyah, Vol. 8, No.87
+summary: The concept of demonstrations is a new, modern issue.
+It was not known in the time of the Prophet, nor in the time of the rightly-guided Khalifahs, nor in the time of any of the Companions.
+title: Concerning Demonstrations
 ---

 ### Question: